 At Pioneer Plastics, we have both the equipment and expertise to fill large orders and shorten your product’s journey from concept to reality.
 The extensive experience of our plastic designers and engineers enables us to provide design for manufacturability (DFM) feedback, and our rapid prototyping services help you work through multiple design iterations until the final model is flawless.
 Our facilities are also large enough to handle many high-volume orders, so you can build enough parts.
 That way, the design will be perfect on the first production run.

 4. Arts and Crafts

-The flexibility, transparency, and protection that injection molding products offer also makes them ideal for industries involving arts and crafts.
+The flexibility, transparency, and protection that plastic injection molding products offer also makes them ideal for industries involving arts and crafts.
 Some applications include:

 - Display cases